sl-solution/InMemoryDatasets.jl/docs/src/man/grouping.md

 ## Introduction

-InMemoryDatasets uses two approaches to group observations: sorting, hashing.
-In sorting approach, it sorts the data set based on given columns and finds the starts and ends of each group based on the sorted values.
+InMemoryDatasets uses two approaches to group observations: sorting, and hashing.
+In sorting approach, it sorts the data set based on the given columns and finds the starts and ends of each group based on the sorted values.
 In hashing approach, it uses a customised algorithm to group observations.
-Each of these approaches has some advantages over the other one and for each particular problem one might be more suitable than the other one.
+Each of these approaches has some advantages over the other one and for any particular problem one might be more suitable than the other one.

 ## `groupby!` and `groupby`

 The main functions for grouping observations based on sorting approach are `groupby!` and `groupby`.
-The `groupby!` replaces the original data set with the sorted one and attaches meta information about the grouping to the replaced data set, on the other hand, `groupby` performs the sorting phase, however, it creates a view of the main data set with attached meta information about the grouping.
+The `groupby!` replaces the original data set with the sorted one and attaches a meta information about the grouping orders to the replaced data set, on the other hand, `groupby` performs the sorting phase, however, it creates a view of the main data set where the meta information is attached to it.
 The output of `groupby` can be viewed as a view of the sorted data set.

-The syntax of `groupby!` and `groupby` function call is the same as the `sort!` furnction.
+The syntax for calling `groupby!` and `groupby` is the same as the `sort!` function.
 This means `groupby!` and `groupby` accept all keyword arguments that `sort!` function supports, these include:

 * `rev` with default value of `false`
 * `mapformats` with default value of `true`, i.e. by default these functions group data sets based on the formatted values.
 * `stable` with default value of `true`
-*  `alg` which by default is set to `HeapSortAlg`, and it currently can be set as `QuickSort` too.
+* `alg` which by default is set to `HeapSortAlg`, and it can be set as `QuickSort` too.

 ### Examples